brightway-lca/randonneur/README.md

 Keep moving forward.

-Randonneur is a library to make broad or specific changes to life cycle inventory databases.
-You can use it to re-link your data to the latest version of a background database, to update existing databases with new data, or to perform other data changes.
-Randonneur uses JSON files to describe these changes; contrast this with [wurst](https://github.com/polca/wurst), which can do these manipulations and more, but describes its manipulations in code.
+Randonneur is a library to make changes to life cycle inventory databases.
+You can use it to re-link your data to the latest version of a background database, to update existing databases with new data, or to perform other data transformations.
+Randonneur uses JSON files to describe these changes; contrast this with [wurst](https://github.com/polca/wurst), which can do these manipulations and more, but documents its manipulations in code.

 Although designed to work with [Brightway](https://brightway.dev/), this library is not Brightway-specific.